 The Panhellenic Council is the governing body of eight women’s sororities at Michigan Tech.
-Each of the sororities has two officers on Panhellenic Council.
+Each of the sororities has two delegates on Panhellenic Council.
 The object of Panhellenic is to develop and maintain sorority life and inter-sorority relations.
 Panhellenic works together to recruit women interested in joining a sorority, raise money for a variety of non-profit women's organizations, and builds relations between the sororities.
 To learn more about the National Panhellenic Conference, go to www.npcwomen.org.

 The Relationship Statement for Fraternity & Sorority Life serves as a means to more clearly define the synergetic relationship between Michigan Technological University and its fraternities and sororities.